 To make sure that the distance between the shelves is equal and that there is enough light and space for the plants to develop between them, carefully measure and mark on each rope where each shelf is to go.
 The ropes are knotted below each shelf and then gathered together at the top and knotted again before being hung from hooks.

-For our shelves, we selected our favourite mix of herbs, but any potted planted could be used to match your planting scheme.
+For our shelves, we selected our favorite mix of herbs, but any potted planted could be used to match your planting scheme.

 To establish the position of three pots along a shelf, we measured the length of the board and divided it by four.
 We then measured the width of the board and halved that figure, to ensure each pot was exactly in the center of the board and equally spaced along it.